The Agriculture Programme began in 2008 when 3 acres of land within Namwendwa Primary school was ploughed for the planting of maize

-The aims of the agriculture programme were to:
+The objectives of the agriculture program are:

 be able to provide every student at Namwendwa Primary with lunch from the produce and to introduce more variety to their meal;

 to educate the children of the importance of nutrition and variety in their diet; and